Ahmad Dhani: Personal life

 Although Dhani was born in Surabaya, he is actually a Sundanese and has Garut ancestry as well as Sumedang.
 Dhani married Maia Estianty in 1996, after a long relationship when Maia was still in high school in Surabaya.
-They have three sons named after prominent Sufi leaders whom Dhani admires, namely Ahmad Al Ghazali (born 1997), Ahmad Jalaluddin "El" Rumi (born 1999), and Abdul Qodir Jaelani (born 2000).
+They have three sons named after prominent Sufi leaders whom Dhani admires, namely Ahmad Al Ghazali, Ahmad Jalaluddin "El" Rumi, and Abdul Qodir Jaelani.
 They formed a band named "The Lucky Laki" in 2009, although each also has their solo works starting in 2014.
 In late 2006, Dhani and Maia made mutual allegations of infidelity, resulting in Maia filing for divorce.
 Their marriage was annulled on 23 September 2008 by South Jakarta Religious Court.
 The divorce was known to be controversial and gained extensive media attention, particularly on the legal issues regarding the guardianship of their children and Dhani's later relationship with singer Mulan Jameela.
 In August 2013, Dhani admitted he had fathered a daughter with Mulan.

 Dhani is an avid antique collector.
 Most of his collections are from the Dutch colonial era, and gained significant attention among several Indonesian YouTubers and media outlets who visited his home.